Ban Phaeo district: Geography

 Neighboring districts are (from the north clockwise): Sam Phran of Nakhon Pathom province; Krathum Baen and Mueang Samut Sakhon of Samut Sakhon Province; Mueang Samut Songkhram of Samut Songkhram province; Damnoen Saduak and Bang Phae of Ratchaburi province.

+The district is located in the plain area along the banks of Damnoen Saduak canal, which connects Tha Chin River and Mae Klong River.
 Ban Phaeo can be considered as "green zone of Samut Sakhon", because there are no factories in the area.